kyma-project/website/src/blog-posts/15-blog-post-core-sig.md

   - kyma, community, sig, core
 title: "The Core Special Interest Group"
 ---
-Behind the Kyma open source project there is a Kyma community who collaborates through Special Interest Groups (SIGs) and Working Groups (WGs), just like Kubernetes.
-In these groups, you can meet community leaders and members, exchange information on Kyma, provide feedback, raise interest, ask questions, and learn about Kyma news and updates.
-Additionally, both SIGs and WGs facilitate technical discussions, proposals, and contributions, and ensure Kyma is a welcoming community for all contributors.
-The WGs facilitate discussions and work on short-lived, concrete topics that either result from the work of SIG groups or which the community members initiate directly.
+As you know, a vibrant community of individuals stands behind the Kyma open-source project.
+They collaborate through Special Interest Groups (SIGs) and Working Groups (WGs), just like it is done in Kubernetes.
+Additionally, both SIGs and WGs facilitate technical discussions, proposals, and contributions.
+They also ensure Kyma is a welcoming community for all contributors.
+The WGs facilitate discussions and work on short-lived, specific topics that either result from the work of SIG groups or that the community members initiate directly.

 **Is there a SIG I can join?**